PG1003/lex/README.md

 * Full compatability with the match patterns as implemented in Lua 5.4.
 * Support for a wide range of string types such as std::string, std::string_view, character arrays and pointers.
 All of these can be based on the character types as defined by C++17 and C++20.
 * Match a string with a pattern.
-* Substitute a matching pattern by a replacement pattern or the result of a function which is called for each match.
+* Substitute a matching pattern by a replacement pattern or the result of a function that is called for each match.
 * Iterate over a string with a pattern.

 ## Requirements